The National Orchestral Composition Discovery Network

 EarShot Opportunities 2014-15

 EarShot is a program of the American Composers Orchestra in collaboration with the American Composers Forum, League of American Orchestras, and New Music USA.
 EarShot helps orchestras around the country to identify and support promising composers in the early stages of their careers.
 EarShot advises organizations on the programs that would best suit their new-composer needs — from new-music readings to composer residencies and competitions — and assists with planning, identifying composers through its extensive nationwide calls, and program design and execution.

-In addition to the Buffalo Philharmonic EarShot Readings, EarShot partnerships during the 2014-2015 season include Chicago Modern Orchestra Project (April 2015), and a return to the Berkeley Symphony (May 2015), and ACO’s own Underwood New Music Readings (May 2015).
-Since the network’s founding more than three-dozen composers have been selected for EarShot new music readings with orchestras across the country including the Buffalo Philharmonic Orchestra, Colorado Symphony Orchestra, Memphis Symphony Orchestra, Nashville Symphony Orchestra, Pioneer Valley Symphony (MA), New York Youth Symphony, and the La Jolla and San Diego Symphonys.
+In addition to the Buffalo Philharmonic EarShot Readings, EarShot partnerships during the 2014-2015 season include a return to the Berkeley Symphony (May 2015), and ACO’s own Underwood New Music Readings (May 2015).
+Since the network’s founding more than three-dozen composers have been selected for EarShot new music readings with orchestras across the country including the Buffalo Philharmonic Orchestra, Colorado Symphony Orchestra, Memphis Symphony Orchestra, Nashville Symphony Orchestra, Pioneer Valley Symphony (MA), New York Youth Symphony, and the La Jolla and San Diego Symphony.

 For more information about EarShot’s activities and future plans or to find out how EarShot could help your orchestra enhance its programs in support of new American composers, contact: